hashcatHitman/rust_project_template/CONTRIBUTING.md

 If you are physically impaired and use these tools to assist with the reading and/or writing of contributions, you should take steps to ensure that no part of your contributions are changed from your original thoughts.
-Traditional screen readers and Text-To-Speech (TTS) tools will likely provide better assurance of this.
+Traditional screen readers, Text-To-Speech (TTS) tools, and Speech-To-Text (STT) tools will likely provide better assurance of this.

 If you don't understand something, please ask others to explain it to you and/or research it by hand.
 A good place to start would be the "Discussions" tab.